NewtonBench: Benchmarking Generalizable Scientific Law Discovery in LLM Agents: Conclusion

 \subsubsection{Reproducibility Statement}

 All LLM evaluations in this work were conducted via public APIs, specifically using the OpenRouter and OpenAI-API platforms, with the total experimental cost estimated at 10,000 USD.
 Detailed model configurations are provided in Appendix \ref{app:imp_details}.
 Experimental results are reported with measures of statistical significance to ensure robustness.
-We additionally provide all prompt templates and system implementations in both Appendix and Supplementary Materials to facilitate full reproducibility of our experiments.
-All code and data will be publicly released to foster future research.
+We additionally provide all prompt templates and system implementations in Appendix to facilitate full reproducibility of our experiments.
+All code and data are publicly released to foster future research.

 \begingroup \titlecontents{section} [1.5em] {\scshape} {\contentslabel{1.5em}} {} {\titlerule*[0.5pc]{.}\contentspage} \titlecontents{subsection} [3.8em] {\scshape} {\contentslabel{2.3em}} {} {\titlerule*[0.5pc]{.}\contentspage}